Thursday, March 11, 2010

 I'm talking about the plot.

-Why, oh why, can't we, just for once, for a change and for the record, have a movie that is at least partially credible?
-At least the first half?
-Or the second?
+Why, oh why, can't we, just for once, you know, for a change, have a movie that is at least partially credible?
 I mean, there's only so much of my brain I can suspend for the duration of a movie...
-I'm not going to bash the blatantly ridiculous neutrino theory, or talk about the giraffe (don't ask about the elephant shit either).
+I'm not going to bash the blatantly ridiculous neutrino theory, or talk about the giraffe.
 The neutrino bullshit sounds plausible enough if you don't listen too carefully.
-In fact, don't even think about it, just trust the guy, and you'll be fine.
-He's trying so hard to bullshit you, give him a chance.
+That is, at all.
+In fact, just forget you have any idea what a neutrino is, just trust the guy.
+He's trying so hard to bullshit you at the beginning, give him a chance.

 Speaking of effects, people are made mostly of lukewarm water, so instead of going all soft and cuddly over one another at all the important moments that they should have spent working their asses off on surviving, their bodies should have just melted and their heads exploded.
 Damn, that would rule so hard!!!
 Melting bodies and exploding heads were notably absent from the movie, unfortunately, along with any plausibility of plot, characters, or their actions.